monome-community/nc03-ds/README.md

 ### norns/circle/03 dressed in sequins

-construct an evolving expression of rhythmic time using provided synth drum samples, a new library of parameter LFOs, and [sequins](https://monome.org/docs/norns/reference/lib/sequins).
+construct an evolving expression of rhythmic time using provided synth drum samples, the new [lfo library](https://monome.org/docs/norns/reference/lib/lfo), and [sequins](https://monome.org/docs/norns/reference/lib/sequins).

 - 7 sample groups with 9 variations are provided
 - no USB controllers, no audio input, no engines